percona/psmysql-docs/doc/docs/installation/source-tarball.md

 percona-server-test-5.7_5.7.38-41-1.focal_amd64.deb
 percona-server-tokudb-5.7_5.7.38-41-1.focal_amd64.deb
 ```
-Follow the instructions in Compiling Percona Server for MySQL from
-Source to complete the installation.
+Follow the instructions in [Compiling Percona Server for MySQL 5.7 from Source](compile.md) to complete the installation.